Made with

 Definition

-A workflow diagram is a visual map of how work moves from a trigger to an outcome.
+A workflow diagram is a visual map of how work moves from a trigger to an outcome in a workflow process.
 It outlines the main steps in order and makes responsibility changes (handoffs), approvals, and revision routes visible so the work can be executed the same way every time.

 Quick selection guide